gangdong/gangdong.github.io/_posts/2019-03-07-Python-pillow.markdown

 toc: true
 sidebar: true
 ---
-I recently completed some image processing works with Pillow Library.
+I recently completed some image processing works by Pillow Library.
 Pillow provides a powerful function and has friendly APIs to the developer.
 I thought it is necessary to make some notes here for the usage.

 {% include toc.html %}